J-BING/seabed_cls/README.md

 After the training finishes, model achieving the best validation loss is saved in `./results/` and the training logs are saved in `./ckpts/`.

 One can change the hyperparameters for any model in ```./configs/hyperpatrameters.py``` file.

+## Citation
+If you use this dataset in your research, please cite it as:

+`Wenqiang Zhang, Xiaobing Chen, Xiangwei Zhou, Jianhua Chen, Jianguo Yuan, Taibiao Zhao and Kehui Xu, "Using Deep Learning Methods to Identify Geomorphic Features in Dredge Pit Marine Environment", Journal of Marine Science and Engineering, under review.`